torik42/YaLafi/README.md

 ## Interface to Vim

+There are at least two possibilities.

+### Application of plug-in vim-grammarous

 For the Vim plug-in [\[vim-grammarous\]](https://github.com/rhysd/vim-grammarous), it is possible to provide an interface for checking LaTeX texts.
 With an entry in \~/.vimrc, one may simply replace the command that invokes LanguageTool.
-For instance, you can add to your \~/.vimrc
+For instance, you can add to \~/.vimrc
 ```
 let g:grammarous#languagetool_cmd = '/home/foo/bin/yalafi-grammarous'
 map <F9> :GrammarousCheck --lang=en-GB<CR>